qkmaxware/Qlib/doc/core/02-quantum systems.md

 long states = 1 << Number_of_Qubits;
 ```
 ####Qubit Operators
 Similarily to single qubits, operators are MxM hermitian matrices where M = 2^qubits.
 Most operators for quantum computing only operate on a single qubit, with a couple that take in more than one qubit.
-The reason for this is that we can constuct a set of universal quantum gates from as little as 3 gates: {H, T, CNOT} ([Phillip Kaye, Raymond Laflamme, Michele Mosca; 2007]()).
+The reason for this is that we can constuct a set of universal quantum gates from as little as 3 gates: {H, T, CNOT} (Phillip Kaye, Raymond Laflamme, Michele Mosca).
 By universal we mean that any operator on the space can be represented by some combination of gates from the universal set up to some level arbitrary level of precision.

 Application of operators in Qlib are limited to one-qubit operators and controlled qubit operators to simplify the code.
 Since we can get a universal set of gates from just one qubit opertors and any 2-qubit operator, this is sufficient.
 Applying a single qubit operator to an 'N' qubit systems involves constructing an MxM matrix using only 2x2 identity matrices and the  single-qubit operator one wishes to apply.
 For example, if one wanted to apply the H opertor to the 'K'th qubit in an 'N' qubit system (K < N), then the new operator in matrix form would look as it does in below.

 I<sub>0</sub> &#8855; I<sub>1</sub> &#8855; ... &#8855; H<sub>K</sub> &#8855; ... &#8855; I<sub>N</sub>

 However, this would not be an time or space efficient computation to perform on a computer as it would involve the allocation of an MxM matrix rather than just using a single-qubit 2x2 matrix.
-Intel described an alternative method in their paper discussing how the build their qHipster quantum simulator ([Mikhail Smelyanskiy, Nicolas P. D. Sawaya, Alán Aspuru-Guzik; 2016](https://arxiv.org/abs/1601.07195)).
+Intel described an alternative method in their paper discussing how the build their qHipster quantum simulator (Mikhail Smelyanskiy, Nicolas P. D. Sawaya, Alán Aspuru-Guzik).
 In this implementation we assume that states are ordered sequentially and we apply the 2x2 matrix to different pairs of values separated by a stride of 2^k where k is the index of the qubit being operated on (left-to-right).
 The psudo-code for this is shown below where the state vector is labeled "α" and the 2x2 operator is labeled as "q".
 ```
 for g ← 0; g < 2; g += 2^(k+1) do
     for i ← g; i < g + 2^k; i++ do